 The d (private exponent) member contains the private exponent value for the RSA private key.
 It is represented as the base64url encoding of the value's unsigned big endian representation as an octet sequence.
-The array representation MUST NOT be shortened to omit any leading zero octets.
-For instance, when representing 2048 bit integers, the octet sequence to be base64url encoded MUST contain 256 octets, including any leading zero octets.
+The octet sequence MUST utilize the minimum number of octets to represent the value.